 - Use your dishwasher at full capacity, and air dry dishes instead of using the dishwasher’s drying cycle.

-- Switch to ENERGY STAR qualified LED or CFL bulbs.
-To select the right bulb for your needs, look for the Lighting Facts label when you shop.
-It's a quick way to compare brightness (lumens), light appearance (warm to cool) and operating costs.
-For the greatest savings, choose LEDs, which use even less energy and last up to five times longer than CFLs.
+- Switch to ENERGY STAR qualified LED bulbs.
+The Lighting Facts label can help you compare brightness (lumens), light appearance (warm to cool) and operating costs.

 - Set refrigerator temperature between 37° and 40°F, and your freezer at 0°F.